sta199-f25/sta199-f25.github.io/README.md

     -   table results need to be scrollable

     -   links (within the code functions need to be distinguishable without relying on color

--   computing troubleshooting: may want to add images? update?
-(THIS IS NOT AN ERROR)

 -   will need to check project pages: one contrast issue, table cells (milestone 4), more contrast issues with code in tips+resources